VPN 360 is one of the most popular VPNs on the market so we decided to download it and test it extensively.

 According to the policy, the above information is used for troubleshooting purposes and for maintaining the service.
 It states that the data is ‘not retained once the troubleshooting is resolved’, but this is far too vague for our liking.

-However, our independent research found the company to be registered in Hong Kong, with links to mainland China.
+However, our independent research found the company to have links to mainland China.
 This is even more concerning for user privacy.
-We are awaiting clarification from VPN 360 on the matter.
+We are still waiting for clarification from VPN 360 on the matter…

 It’s also not reassuring that VPN 360 is willing to “collect and disclose personal information, including your usage data, to governmental authorities or agencies . . . at their request or pursuant to a court order, subpoena or other legal process.”